willianjusten/awesome-audio-visualization/Readme.md

 - [HYPE_processing](http://www.hypeframework.org/) - Collection of Processing classes that performs heavy lifting tasks while using a minimal amount of code writing.
 - [The Force](https://github.com/shawnlawson/The_Force) - Live coded shader editing with audio input.
 - [Hylogen](https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (with audio input).
+- [Peaks.js](https://www.npmjs.com/package/peaks.js) - Modular client-side JavaScript component designed for the display of and interaction with audio waveform material in the browser.

 ## People to Follow